alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/08/sql-iceberg.md

 A regular query uses the standard isolation level, READ COMMITTED, that reads only committed data from a table.
 In a table with heavy traffic (many simultaneous operations), a query may face concurrency problems with inserts, updates and deletes.

 With the NOLOCK hint, the read does not compete with other operations.
 However, this reading mode includes uncommitted records, in such a way that *inconsistent data may appear in the results*.
-Generally speaking, NOLOCK should be used only if there actually is a concurrency problem, and if small and eventual inconsistencies are tolerable.
+Generally speaking, NOLOCK should be used only if there actually is a concurrency problem, and if eventual inconsistencies are tolerable.
 An example of usage is the extraction of analytical reports.

 ```sql
 SELECT *